 As fitness professionals, it is our job and responsibility to provide the best opportunities for our clients to succeed in their goals.
 In addition to providing customized, individualized workout programs, many times, we seek to help change their behaviors, especially in the realm of nutrition.

-The traditional model of behavior coaching has taught coaches to identify where the client is on the spectrum of the Transtheoretical Model (1), and then, speaking to them in language that fits their level of readiness to accept change, aims to change unwanted behaviors to healthier ones.
+The traditional model of behavior coaching has taught behavior coaches to identify where the client is on the spectrum of the Transtheoretical Model (1), and then, speaking to them in language that fits their level of readiness to accept change, aims to change unwanted behaviors to healthier ones.

 For instance, your client may be drinking energy drinks throughout the day.
 You know that for your client to see the results you have promised her in the time frame she wants, this behavior is probably sabotaging her efforts.
 So general coaching advice would be to instruct her to stop drinking the energy drinks and replace them with a healthier alternative, such as water.